Fdawgs/docsmith/README.md

 ### Standard Deployment

 1. Navigate to the repo
-2. Run `npm install --production` to install dependencies
+2. Run `npm install --ignore-scripts --production` to install dependencies
 3. Make a copy of `.env.template` in the root directory and rename to `.env`
 4. Configure the application using the environment variables in `.env`
 5. Run `npm start`